lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 ``"green"``, and ``"silver"`` for one, two, and three standard deviations, respectively.

-The layout is configured with a single row and multiple columns ``(n_rows=1, n_cols=3)``, and the grid size is set to `15x5 inches`.
+The layout is configured with a single row and multiple columns ``(n_rows=1, n_cols=3)``, and the subplot grid size is set to `15x5 inches`.
 This setup is particularly useful for visualizing the central tendencies within the data while also providing a clear view of the distribution and spread through the standard deviation bands.
 The configuration used in this example showcases how histograms can be enhanced with